 To turn the tide on climate change, scientists are urging us to protect at least 30% of our ocean by 2030.
 Right now, barely 4.7% of the northern Atlantic is protected.
 Of that, only the Canyons and Seamounts ranks as highly protected, meaning it is off limits to almost all harmful commercial activities.

 You can help.
-Add your name to CLF’s petition to support permanent protections for Cashes Ledge and other important areas in New England’s ocean.
+Add your name to CLF’s petition to support permanent protections for Cashes Ledge.

 #3.
 Say No to Plastics

-Plastic is made of the same fossil fuels that harm our climate when burned.
+More than 99% of the plastic that we use comes from refined crude oil and natural gas.
+Producing and using these fossil fuels produces the carbon pollution that warms our ocean.
 In 2019, the Center for International Environmental Law estimated that plastic production and incineration would add 850 million metric tons of climate-damaging to our atmosphere.
-Our ocean ends up absorbing a large percentage of these emissions.
+Our ocean ends up absorbing a large percentage of this pollution, which has the same ocean warming impact as almost 200 coal power plants.
+We can’t cool our ocean without first tackling plastic pollution.

 We can help.
 By pushing our legislators to pass laws that reduce plastic pollution, we can stop it from ending up in our ocean and harming wildlife – and we’re limiting the emissions its manufacture and transport cause, too.